Ga11u/qg-lm/README.md

 ## Results

 Training results were evaluated with BLUE [0,1] and ROUGE [0,100].
-In both cases for BLUE the results were < 0.22 and ROUGE < 0.37 .
+In both models for BLUE the results were < 0.22 and ROUGE < 0.37 .